mmistakes/so-simple-theme/README.md

 **Note:** When using `baseurl` remember to include it as part of your link and asset paths in your content.
 Values of `url:` and `baseurl: "/blog"` would make your local site visible at <http://localhost:4000/blog> and not <http://localhost:4000>.
 You can either prepend all your asset and internal link paths with `{{ site.baseurl }}` or use Jekyll's `relative_url`.

 To use the example values above the following image path of `{{ '/images/my-image.jpg' | relative_url }}` would output correctly as `http://localhost:4000/blog/images/my-image.jpg`.

+Without the `relative_url` filter that asset path would be missing `/blog` and you'd have a broken image on your page.

 ### Date Format